Mensix/dsj2tourmanets/README.md

 ## Architecture

 The project consists of two folders: server and client.
 The server is written in C# and uses ASP.NET Web Api backed by PostgreSQL database.
-The client will use Discord.js with TypeScript, backed by Node.js server.
+The client uses Discord.js with TypeScript, backed by Node.js server with the website built in Next.js.

 ## Client